bitsofcotton/goki_check_cc/README.md

 # Goki Check
 These program aims to implement one of a complement to ongoing other utilities.
+And this library is written in deterministic way.
+So this don't use machine learning methods.

 # How to use
 Please touch Makefile for libc++ enabled.
 This program needs ascii raw ppm files to input/output.
 For speed, we need http://eigen.tuxfamily.org/ library.
-We need imagemagick for normal use, and ffmpeg for making .mp4.
+We need imagemagick for normal use, and ffmpeg to make .mp4.

 # Parameters
 * enlarge.hh